A Secure and Efficient Distributed Semantic Communication System for Heterogeneous Internet of Things: Proposed Solution

-Based on (\ref{eq_y_with_dp}) and (\ref{eq_dp_composition_theorem}), the proposed scheme first needs to confirm whether the channel noise and model noise are sufficient to achieve the differential privacy objective, and if not, then introduce $\boldsymbol{n}_{dp}$ as appropriate. $\boldsymbol{n}_{dp}$ is adjusted to achieve $\hat \epsilon < \epsilon^t$ and $\hat \delta < \delta^t$, where $\epsilon^t$ and $\delta^t$ describe the differential privacy of target.
-The proposed scenarios are generic and can be effectively applied in a variety of situations.
-If analysis results are transmitted using traditional reliable communication protocols, it can be considered that $\boldsymbol{n}_{model}$ and $\boldsymbol{n}_{channel}$ are zeros ans $\boldsymbol{h}$ is identity matrix in (\ref{eq_y_with_dp}).
-If model noise or wireless channel noise is difficult to estimate, the scheme is able to ignore the poorly estimated noise and permute the available Gaussian mechanisms to achieve differential privacy by adjusting $(\epsilon_{i},\delta_{i})$ in (\ref{eq_dp_composition_theorem}).
-Since the scheme adds $\boldsymbol{n}_{dp}$ to the symbol after power normalization which has natural upper and lower bounds, its sensitivity can be easily estimated.
-This simplifies the implementation of differential privacy and makes the scheme broadly adaptable to different data analysis tasks without the need to analyze the sensitivity task by task.
+In brief, the proposed mechanism first confirms whether the channel noise and model noise are sufficient to achieve the differential privacy objective, and if not, it then chooses (\ref{eq_with_h}) or (\ref{eq_without_h}) to introduce the differential privacy noise in $\boldsymbol{x}$ based on whether or not it has $\boldsymbol{h}$.
+Devices with better estimation capabilities on $\boldsymbol{h}$ can more accurately add noise.
+Since the mechanism adds $\boldsymbol{n}_{dp}$ to signal symbols and symbols have natural upper and lower bounds, the sensitivity is easy to estimate.
+This simplifies the implementation of differential privacy and makes the mechanism broadly adaptable to different tasks without the need for task-by-task sensitivity analysis.